leotrs/erdos/content/challenges/graphs/nodes_edges.md

 {% include "problem_header.md" %}

-There are many ways to represent a graph, for now, we choose the simplest possible way to do it, where each node is represented by a single integer, and each edge by a pair of two nodes.
+For now, we choose the simplest possible way to represent a graph, where each node is represented by a single integer, and each edge by a pair of two nodes.
 In this way, we can represent a graph in a file by defining the number of nodes, edges, and each edge in a separate line.

 For this challenge, you need to read a file in this format and find the node with the most edges (or highest degree).